Works at the drying table at Hunda Oli Cooperative in Ethiopa

 Cup quality is the principal driver of a coffee’s market value and the income that farmers earn.
 While it is generally understood that pulper calibration, cherry ripeness and fermentation techniques influence coffee cup quality, efforts to quantify these impacts have been limited.
 As a result, coffee washing station management often prioritizes efficiency over these considerations.

-At the 2025 Africa Fine Coffee Association Conference and Exhibition, TechnoServe will present findings from field trials that its partner Arkena conducted in Yirgacheffe, Ethiopia, demonstrating how much money is being lost due to poor pulper calibration and the impact of cherry ripeness and fermentation technique on cup quality.
+At the 2025 Africa Fine Coffee Association Conference and Exhibition, TechnoServe will present findings from field trials that its partner Arkena conducted in Yirgacheffe, Ethiopia, as well as previous research carried out in East Africa, demonstrating how much money is being lost due to poor pulper calibration and the impact of cherry ripeness and fermentation technique on cup quality.

 Field Experiment Reports